org-trello/org-trello.github.io/installation.md

 date:   2014-03-16 11:01:52
 ---

-The Marmalade installation is the one recommended.

-### Install

 Org-trello is a minor mode for org-mode to sync.
 Add this somewhere in your load file (`~/.emacs` or `~/.emacs.d/init.el`).